 Cairns is a small town of fewer than 170,000 people in the North of Queensland.
-Along with the Uluru in the red center of Australia, Cairns has become the quintessential location for visitors looking for that mind-blowing natural Aussie experience.
-Most tourists use Cairns as a base for their Great Barrier Reef and Daintree adventures.
-You guys know me by now, I’m adventurous and I find out the epic spots you need to see.
+It is one of the most popular locations in Australia with great weather and temperatures all year.
+Most tourists use Cairns as a base for their Great Barrier Reef and Daintree Rainforest adventures.
+You can expect amazing beaches, snorkeling at the reef, tours through the rainforest, and lots of adventurous tours and activities in Cairns.
 These are my top things to do in Cairns, Australia!

 17 BEST THINGS TO DO IN CAIRNS, AUSTRALIA

 In this blog post, I will share with you some of the best tours in Cairns aswell as a load of free activities and viewpoints to include in your itinerary.

 Outer Great Barrier Reef Cruise & Scenic Helicopter Flight

 Outer Great Barrier Reef Cruise & Scenic Helicopter Flight: You can’t visit Cairns without experiencing the Great Barrier Reef!
 It’s literally a must when considering the best things to do in Cairns!
 On this tour, you snorkel at two amazing Great Barrier Reef locations and then take a helicopter flight over the reef.
 You get to explore the reef from under the surface and in the air!
 This is one of the top-rated things to do in Cairns.

 - Visit 2 spectacular outer Great Barrier Reef locations and snorkel for 5 hours